PeteJames21/alx-system_engineering-devops/0x06-regular_expressions/README.md

 ## 5-beginning_and_end.rb
 The regular expression matches a three-character string that starts with `h` ends with `n` and can have any single character in between.

+## 6-phone_number.rb
+Match a 10-digit phone number.
+The string should only have digits and should not have spaces.